halayasar/retouch_practical_work/README.md

 #### loss_functions.py
 This script defines three functions to compute loss functions for a neural network.
 It defines the Dice loss for binary segmentation tasks.
 The function calculates true positive, false positive and false negative rates, and returns the Dice loss which is a measure of how similar the predicted segmentation map is to the true segmentation map.

-#### train_model.py
-This script carries out training of the model.
-The training is done for 100 epochs with the FScore (dice index) as a metric.
-The folder containing all model weights can be found [here](https://drive.google.com/file/d/1zA6AP6OruucBSpQ2Aw7moJIlPpeBWQgE/view?usp=share_link).

 ### Model Evaluation
 The best evaluation scores obtained are: (preliminary results, not final)
 loss: ### - f1-score: ###